sanket1729/elements/doc/tapscript_opcodes.md

          - Push `nAmount` as a tuple, value(8, 32) followed by a push for prefix(1).
 This cannot be null
          - Push 32 byte `assetEntropy`
          - Push 32 byte `assetBlindingNonce`
-      9. Else abort the script.
+      9. Else, Immediately return true without executing the rest of the script.
    - Define `OP_SUCCESS200` as `OP_INSPECTCURRENTINPUT` that pushes the current input index as `CScriptNum`.
 This can be used in conjunction with `OP_INSPECTINPUT` for inspecting current input
    - Define `OP_SUCCESS201` as `OP_INSPECTOUTPUT` with the following semantics:
       - Pop the stack pop as minimal `CScriptNum` as `n`.
 Next, pop another element as minimal `CScriptNum` output index `idx`.